ryanjeffares/grace/README.md

 * Classes
   * Reference counting
   * Cyclic references handled through a "cyclic reference tracker" - if a cyclic reference is detected, start tracking the two objects, and when those objects' only remaining references are each other they can be safely destroyed
+  * Maybe we could use structs that only hold variables, and just use extension methods...
 * Lambdas
 * Global const fields
 * Imports